dymensionxyz/rollapp-wasm/README.with-advanced-features.md

 It uses Cosmos-SDK's [simapp](https://github.com/cosmos/cosmos-sdk/tree/main/simapp) as a reference, but with the following changes:

 - minimal app setup
-- wired with EVM and ERC20 modules by [Evmos](https://github.com/evmos/evmos)
 - wired IBC for [ICS 20 Fungible Token Transfers](https://github.com/cosmos/ibc/tree/main/spec/app/ics-020-fungible-token-transfer)
 - Uses `dymint` for block sequencing and replacing `tendermint`
 - Uses modules from `dymension-RDK` to sync with `dymint` and provide RollApp custom logic